Table of Contents

 MI Choice is a Michigan Medicaid Waiver program, formerly referred to as the Home and Community Based Services for the Elderly and Disabled (HCBS/ED) program.
 This waiver is intended for seniors and disabled individuals who require a level of care consistent with that which is provided in a nursing home, but wish to remain living at home or in the community, such as in an adult foster care home or a home for the aged (similar to assisted living).

 Elderly and disabled waiver participants are given the choice of having the state manage their care services or self-directing their own care.
-This option is referred to as Self Determination in long-term care (LTC), and it is based on the Medicaid Cash and Counseling model.
+This option is referred to as Self Determination in Long-Term Care (LTC), and it is based on the Medicaid Cash and Counseling model.
+For those who choose to self-direct their own care, they may opt for a representative to direct their care for them.
 Family members, such as the adult children, can be hired to provide care services.
 In other words, they can become paid caregivers for their aging parents.
 However, in most cases, spouses and legal guardians are not eligible to be paid as caregivers for their husbands or wives.

 While paying a family member may be the most popular benefit of this program, it is by no means the only benefit.
 Under the MI Choice waiver, seniors can also receive assistance for home modifications to enable aging in place.
 This might include the addition of a wheelchair ramp or bathroom safety modifications, such as the replacement of a shower with a walk-in tub.